fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <span style="color: purple"><b>Israfil</b></span> (frequently associated with the Jewish and Christian angel Raphael), is the archangel who is responsible for signaling the coming of Qiyamah (Judgment Day) by blowing a horn.

 <span style="color: blue"><b>Azrail</b></span> is the archangel of death.
-He and his subordinative angels are responsible for parting the soul from the body of the dead and will carry the believers to heaven (Illiyin) and the unbelievers to hell (Sijjin).
+He and his subordinative angels are responsible for parting the soul from the body of the dead and will carry the believers to Barzakh.

 Mentioned in Quran:
 * Nāzi'āt and Nāshiṭāt, helpers of Azrail who take the souls of the deceased.